lbryio/lbry-sdk/README.md

 LBRY is a decentralized peer-to-peer protocol for publishing and accessing digital content.
 It utilizes the [LBRY blockchain](https://github.com/lbryio/lbrycrd) as a global namespace and database of digital content.
 Blockchain entries contain searchable content metadata, identities, rights and access rules.
 LBRY also provides a data network that consists of peers (seeders) uploading and downloading data from other peers, possibly in exchange for payments, as well as a distributed hash table used by peers to discover other peers.

-LBRY SDK for Python is currently the most full featured implementation of the LBRY Network protocols and includes many useful components and tools for building decentralized applications.
-Primary features and components:
+LBRY SDK for Python is currently the most fully featured implementation of the LBRY Network protocols and includes many useful components and tools for building decentralized applications.
+Primary features and components include:

  * Built on Python 3.7+ and `asyncio`.
  * Kademlia DHT (Distributed Hash Table) implementation for finding peers to download from and announcing to peers what we have to host ([lbry.dht](https://github.com/lbryio/lbry-sdk/tree/master/lbry/lbry/dht)).